Video Accessibility Checklist [Downloadable]

 Benefits of Accessible Video

 Simply put, accessible video is better video.
+A video accessibility checklist will help you create more accessible video.

 When your videos aren’t accessible, you are alienating a big portion of the population.
 In America alone, there are 48 million people who are d/Deaf and hard of hearing, and there are 23.6 million people who have some degree of vision loss.